 TRI NATIONS RUGBY

-The Tri Nations is an annual international rugby union series held between Australia's Wallabies, New Zealand's All Blacks and South Africa's Springboks.
+The Tri Nations was an annual international rugby union series held between Australia's Wallabies, New Zealand's All Blacks and South Africa's Springboks.

 The New Zealand All Blacks were the winners of the Tri Nations tournament in 2008, and 2010.
 South Africa won in 2009.